rweigel/phys260/Capacitance/Capacitance.md

 2. What is the electric field in each of the five regions?
 (Hint: The magnitude of the electric field due to charges uniformly distributed on a large plane is $|\sigma|/2\epsilon_o$.
 The electric field in each region will be the sum of the electric field due to charges on each plate.
 Your answer should be such that the electric field inside the conducting plates is zero!)

    \ifsolutions
    {\bf Answer}: The magnitude of the field due to each charged surface is $|\sigma|/2\epsilon_o$, where $\sigma$ is the surface charge density.
 The surface charge densities are $\pm Q/A$.
+Adding the electric field vectors shown in the the answer to part 1. gives a total electric field that is zero except between the plates.

    <img src="figures/Parallel_Plate_Solution.svg"/>

-   From the diagram in the answer to part 1., the electric fields cancel except between the plates where it is

    $$\frac{|+Q/A|}{2\epsilon_o} + \frac{|-Q/A|}{2\epsilon_o} = \frac{Q}{A\epsilon_o}$$